LeighHenderson/LeighHenderson.github.io/_pages/about.md

 As a graduate student in genetics, I mentored dozens of undergraduate, graduate, and medical students through projects in the laboratory.
 Along the way, I wrote out protocols to help my students learn.
 Now I'm making that information available to *you*.
 I'll also post background information about how each protocol works.

-You might have noticed: I like learning new things.
-Web design is my newest project, albeit *in silico*.
+I like learning new things.
+Web design is my current project.
 By working on this website, I'd like to earn the following stripes:

-<i class="fa fa-check-circle"> Bash basics (no cheating with GUIs)
+<i class="fa fa-check-circle"> Bash basics
 <i class="fa fa-check-circle"> Version control with git and GitHub
 <i class="fa fa-check-circle"> Package management with Homebrew
 <i class="fa fa-check-circle"> Set up my Ruby development environment, starting with rbenv
 <i class="fa fa-check-circle"> Use Ruby gems
 <i class="fa fa-check-circle"> Build a website with Jekyll
+<i class="fa fa-check-circle"> Develop a website with Gulp
+<i class="fa fa-check-circle"> Incorporate Autoprefixer into my Gulp development pipeline
 <i class="fa fa-check-circle"> Write in Markdown
 <i class="fa fa-check-circle"> Write in HTML
 <i class="fa fa-check-circle"> Write in CSS